 Intent-based networking is also changing how we manage networks.
 It turns business goals into network rules.
 This makes sure the network always meets business needs, changing and following rules on its own.
 These technologies make network management easier and improve security.

 Looking ahead, network automation’s future looks bright.
-It will be driven by new ideas that make networks more efficient, secure, and strong.
+New ideas will drive it, making networks more efficient, secure, and resilient.
 These changes are key for companies to grow and change digitally.
 Network automation is becoming a vital part of modern business plans.